ureachbhargavi/tech-challenge2/README.md

     ├── service.yaml
     ├── hpa.yaml

-5.Configure deployment yaml, service.yaml and values.yaml file to define which docker image to run, desired state, your ECR details etc.,
+5. Configure deployment yaml, service.yaml and values.yaml file to define which docker image to run, desired state, your ECR details etc.,

-6.Deploy your application using helm install flask-app ./helm-chart
+6. Deploy your application using helm install flask-app ./helm-chart

-7.Check Deployment & Pods - Kubectl get svc - This confirms your AWS Load Balancer is working and publicly exposing your Flask app
+7. Check Deployment & Pods - Kubectl get svc - This confirms your AWS Load Balancer is working and publicly exposing your Flask app

-8.Open your browser and hit ALB DNS to access your application
+8. Open your browser and hit ALB DNS to access your application

 **CI/CD Workflow**
 🔵 **CI: GitHub Actions (main branch)**

-1.Whenever you push/merge to main, GitHub Actions:
+1. Whenever you push/merge to main, GitHub Actions:

-2.Checks out the app code
+2. Checks out the app code

-3.Builds Docker image
+3. Builds Docker image

-4.Logs into AWS ECR
+4. Logs into AWS ECR

-5.Pushes image to ECR using a unique tag
+5. Pushes image to ECR using a unique tag

-6.Switches to gitops branch
+6. Switches to gitops branch

-7.Updates values.yaml with the new image tag
+7. Updates values.yaml with the new image tag

-8.Commits & pushes the update
+8. Commits & pushes the update

-9.This automatically triggers Argo CD → Cluster deployment
+9. This automatically triggers Argo CD → Cluster deployment

 **Argo CD Sync Process**

-1.GitHub Actions updates image tag in gitops/helm/values.yaml
+1. GitHub Actions updates image tag in gitops/helm/values.yaml

-2.Argo CD detects commit in the gitops branch
+2. Argo CD detects commit in the gitops branch

-3.Argo CD pulls Helm chart
+3. Argo CD pulls Helm chart

-4.Argo CD renders templates
+4. Argo CD renders templates

-5.Argo CD applies Deployment/Service/HPA to EKS
+5. Argo CD applies Deployment/Service/HPA to EKS

-6.Kubernetes pulls new ECR image
+6. Kubernetes pulls new ECR image

-7.Rolling update takes place
+7. Rolling update takes place

 **This provides a modern GitOps approach using github actions and CI/CD** Why this model is effective

-1.Decouples image build (CI) from deployment orchestration (CD).
+1. Decouples image build (CI) from deployment orchestration (CD).

-2.Ensures that the cluster state is always declared in Git: whatever is in Git is what should be on the cluster.
+2. Ensures that the cluster state is always declared in Git: whatever is in Git is what should be on the cluster.

-3.Argo CD ensures drift is detected and managed.
+3. Argo CD ensures drift is detected and managed.

-4.You have traceability: commit → image tag → Git update → manifest change → Argo CD deploy.
+4. You have traceability: commit → image tag → Git update → manifest change → Argo CD deploy.

-5.Version control of both application code and infra code (via Terraform) plus manifests keeps everything auditable.
+5. Version control of both application code and infra code (via Terraform) plus manifests keeps everything auditable.